 If you're using the improved planning interface, this page is for you.
 If you're using live plans, head to Live plans (legacy).

 Advanced Roadmaps provides you with a single source of truth into the current and future health of your initiatives.
-Using plans, you can create reliable forecasts of the work of your teams in Jira Software, while keeping track of current work across realistic schedules in an ever-changing agile environment.
+Using plans, you can create reliable forecasts of the work of your teams in Jira, while keeping track of current work across realistic schedules in an ever-changing agile environment.

 Before you begin

-Before deep-diving into the usage of plans, you first need to be able to distinguish between the types of plans.
+Before deep-diving into how to use of plans, you first need to be able to distinguish between the types of plans.

-Live plans have the timeline positioned at the top, and the issues within the plan scope below the timeline.
+Live plans are fully supported from version 2.0 to 2.27 in Advanced Roadmaps.
+They have the timeline positioned at the top, and the issues within the plan scope below the timeline.

 Live plans make use of what we call a scheduling algorithm, to calculate a realistic schedule for your teams across multiple projects.
 The resulting schedule is displayed in the timeline.